Ethereum reporting methodology

 Consensus Layer

-• Track all validators balances each day.
+- Track all validators balances each day.

-• Track all withdrawals (skimmings and exits).
+- Track all deposits and withdrawals (top-ups, partials, skimmings and exits).

 Execution Layer

-• Track every block rewards since “The Merge”.
+- Track every block rewards since “The Merge”.

-• Track all relays delivered payloads.
+- Track all relays delivered payloads.

 Complexity: Rewards are earned through gas fees in every block as well as through custom payouts with the opaque and partially off-chain MEV (Maximal Extractable Value) system.